List of Coronation Street characters introduced in 1998: Edna Miller

 Edna Miller first appears in September 1998, when she is interviewed by Jack (Bill Tarmey) and Vera Duckworth (Liz Dawn) for the new job as barmaid in The Rovers Return Inn.
 Her immediate negativity is a turn-off and she fails to get the job.
 She reappears on 21 June 2000, when it is revealed that she has been working in packing in Underworld, and is moved to the factory floor, along with Karen Phillips (Suranne Jones).

 It is not long before Edna gets herself into trouble when she gives journalist Ken Barlow (William Roache) a story about the poor working conditions in the factory, which he then publishes in The Weatherfield Gazette.
 Factory owner Mike Baldwin (Johnny Briggs) is livid at the publication and fires Deirdre Barlow (Anne Kirkbride), believing her to be Ken's source.
 Eventually, Edna admits that she is the mole, and is fired from the factory.

 The Rovers Return landlady Natalie Barnes (Denise Welch) then hires Edna as a cleaner in the pub in September 2000.
 Edna remains working there until her sudden death on 19 September 2001.
 In the days leading up to her demise, she claims that she can sense death and firmly believes that landlord Duggie Ferguson (John Bowe) will soon meet his end.
 In a macabre twist of fate, Duggie finds Edna dead in his bed after a night of drinking in the pub.
 On 23 September 2001, Edna's funeral takes place, and the Weatherfield residents meet her equally miserable sister Iris Merry.

+Michael Wall

+Michael Wall, portrayed by Dominic Rickhards, was an occupational therapist who helped Jim McDonald (Charles Lawson) recover from a building site accident which left him in a wheelchair.
+He first appeared between June and November 1998 on a recurring basis and again for two episodes in October and November 2000.
+This was Rickhards' first role in Coronation Street as he returned 25 years later, taking on the role of Dom Norwood.

+During his first stint, Michael began an affair with Jim's wife, Liz McDonald (Beverley Callard) and they subsequently left Weatherfield together for Milton Keynes and subsequently got engaged.
+In his second stint, he returned to try and save his relationship with her, but she realised her home was in Weatherfield and her relationship with Michael had run its course.

+A writer from ITVX put Michael on their list of Liz' top ten lovers and noted Jim caught the pair "having sex on his downstairs airbed!"